mohamedyd/awesome_resources/README.md

 * [Awesome Production Machine Learning](https://github.com/EthicalML/awesome-production-machine-learning): This repository contains a curated list of awesome open source libraries that will help you deploy, monitor, version, scale and secure your production machine learning.

 * [Made With ML](https://madewithml.com/): Learn how to combine machine learning with software engineering to develop, deploy & maintain production ML applications.
+It includes an MLOps course which focuses on both theory and hands-on, It includes a hands-on explanation of concepts and tools such as Testing Data, Code and Model, Optuna's Hyperparameter Tuning, REST API, CI/CD using Github Actions, Feature Store and Monitoring.

 * [MLOps Community](https://mlops.community/): Learn about feature stores, machine learning monitoring, and metadata storage and management.